wkandek/tracing/readme.md

 ![](tgraph3.png)

-Elastic Observability also supports OpenTelemetry.
-We can switchto Elasic's solution simply by changing the environment variables.
-After creating a free trial on https://cloud.elastic.co, we can get the get the values for Elastic by logging in, selecting Observability, click on APM/Services, Add Data and scroll down to the tab with OpenTelemtry on it - that will show the values for your installation.
-The following values are just for illustration, they will not work, you need to replace ENDPOINT and HEADRE with the values form your installation.
+Elastic Observability supports OpenTelemetry out of the box.
+We can switch to Elasic simply by changing the environment variables.
+The easiest way is to open an account on https://cloud.elastic.co, then one  can get the get the environment values for Elastic by logging in, selecting Observability, click on APM/Services, Add Data and scroll down to the tab with OpenTelemetry on it - that will show the values for your installation.
+The following values are just for illustration, they will not work, you need to replace ENDPOINT and HEADRE with the values from your installation.

     export OTEL_EXPORTER_OTLP_ENDPOINT="https://3....0f605af200b.apm.us-central1.gcp.cloud.es.io:443"
     export OTEL_EXPORTER_OTLP_PROTOCOL="http/protobuf"
     export OTEL_EXPORTER_OTLP_HEADERS="Authorization=Bearer%209AZG...mD1"

-Once done it just works and sends teh vaue to Elasitc system, whih has quite extensive visualization capabilities.
+Once done it just works and sends the tracing information to the Elasitc system, which has quite extensive visualization capabilities.
 Here is an overview of a load test.
-You can see there are some outliers on the right hand side that are worth investigating as they ar eare way slower that the 95 percentile.
+You can see there are some outliers on the right hand side that are worth investigating as they are way slower that the 95 percentile (95p line).

 ![](tgraph4.png)